smeijer/leaflet-geosearch/README.md

 In case you decide to write your own provider, please consider submitting a PR to share your work with us.

+You can use the docs as "development environment".
+Please run `npm run start` to get up and running.
+The docs will refresh when you change source files.

 [leaflet]: http://leafletjs.com
 [docs]: https://smeijer.github.io/leaflet-geosearch